MartinKan/Uda-P2-TrafficSign/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a set of 3 histograms showing the distribution of traffic sign classes across the training, validation and test data sets.

-![alt text][image1]
+![Traffic Sign Histograms][image1]

 ### Design and Test a Model Architecture